 1981 - World Championships Bronze Medal

-Previn Chandraratna brings over fourteen years of coaching experience to the MIT staff.
+In his second season with the MIT openweight crew program in 2013-14, Previn Chandraratna brings over 15 years of coaching experience to the MIT staff.

 No stranger to the collegiate level, Chandraratna was the freshman men’s heavyweight crew coach at his alma mater, Columbia University, from 1999 to 2003.
 As Director of Recruiting, he tripled the size of the varsity squad, and he coached his crews to some of the program’s fastest results in decades, including finishes ahead of Wisconsin, Pennsylvania, and Cornell.